loreb/zkc-fixes/README.md

 ## How?

-zkc stores notes, tags, and links in a sqlite database stored at ~HOME/.zettelkasten/zkc.db.
+zkc stores notes, tags, and links in a sqlite database stored at ~HOME/.local/zkc/zkc.db.

 ## Workflow

 The recommended workflow is to create a note.
 All new notes are added to the inbox.
 The most recent note in the inbox can be referenced as "head".
 The oldest note in the inbox can be referenced as "tail".

-Ex:
+Example:

     zkc view head

 The point is to be able to save notes as inspiration strikes.
 Then you can later go through the inbox to either tag, link, or delete a note.
 Once you are happy, you can archive the note and move it out of the inbox.
 While order isn't necessary, working on the head or tail note is the most convenient.
-This way you don't have to copy and paste uuid's constantly.
+Using the keywords prevents you from having to copy and paste uuid's constantly.

-## Example Workflow
+### Example Workflow

     zkc init
     zkc new